CollectionBuilder/collectionbuilder.github.io/_docs/04_config/collection.md

 {% include bootstrap/card.md title=coll-title text=coll-text %}

-{% capture pagegen-title %}
-The following Page Gen variables read your metadata file and build individual html pages based on that metadata:
-{% endcapture %}

 {% capture pagegen-text %}
+##### The following Page Gen variables read your metadata file and build individual html pages based on that metadata:

+{:.pt-1}
 - **data**: The name of your metadata file.
 (This is different for every collection).
 	- ***Note: This should be the same entry as "metadata" above***
 	- example --> `title: boxing`